Lectures on piecewise distance-preserving maps: Zalgaller's folding theorem

 Fix a triangle $\Delta$ of $\mathcal{T}_0$.
 Note that for any $w_i\in \Delta$, the intersection $V_i\cap \Delta$ is a convex polygon.
 This follows because for any two points $w_i,w_j\in\Delta$, the inequality

-describes the set of all points $x \in \Delta$ which lies on one side of the bisecting perpendicular to $w_i$ and $w_j$.
+describes the set of all points $x \in \Delta$ which lie on one side of the bisecting perpendicular to $w_i$ and $w_j$.
 Let us color the vertices of all of the polygons $V_i\cap \Delta$ in black, if they are not already white.

-If $\mathcal{T}_0$ contains an edge $\mathrm{E}$ which is not a side of a triangle then color the midpoint of $\mathrm{E}$ in black.
+If $\mathcal{T}_0$ contains an edge $E$ which is not a side of a triangle, then color the midpoint of $E$ in black.

 We'll now describe the triangulation $\mathcal{T}_1$.
-The vertice of $\mathcal{T}_1$ are the black and white vertices.
+The vertices of $\mathcal{T}_1$ are the black and white vertices.
 A white point $w_i$ is connected by an edge to each black point in $V_i$.
-A pair of black vertices $b$ and $b'$ are connected by an edge if it forms a side of some $V_i\cap \Delta$ (for some $\Delta$ and $w_i\in\Delta$).
+The black vertices $b$ and $b'$ are connected by an edge if they form a side of some $V_i\cap \Delta$ (for some $\Delta$ and $w_i\in\Delta$).
 In this case $w_i$, $b$ and $b'$ also form a triangle of $\mathcal{T}_1$.
 Notice that each black-black edge is a side of two congruent triangles of $\mathcal{T}_1$ with different white vertices.